-- c.
+c.
 Legal Representation.
-You are entitled to have someone with you during any interview with a government representative and you should request that the Compliance Officer, or Committee Designee, the Executive Director or legal counsel be present.
-Cape Atlantic I.N.K. will arrange to have its legal counsel present at no cost to you or, if you wish, you may consult with an attorney of your own choosing at your expense. - d.
+You are entitled to have someone with you during any interview with a government representative and you should request that the Compliance Officer, the Executive Director or legal counsel be present.
+The Organization will arrange to have its legal counsel present at no cost to you or, if you wish, you may consult with an attorney of your own choosing at your expense.

+d.
 Interview Guidelines.
-During any interview with a government representative, you should follow these simple guidelines: - (1) Always tell the truth.
-If you do not recall something or have no knowledge about the topic that the government representative is asking about, say so. - (2) Be very careful to answer questions completely, accurately and concisely so that there will be no misunderstanding as to what you are saying.
+During any interview with a government representative, you should follow these simple guidelines:

+(1) Always tell the truth.
+If you do not recall something or have no knowledge about the topic that the government representative is asking about, say so.

+(2) Be very careful to answer questions completely, accurately and concisely so that there will be no misunderstanding as to what you are saying.
 It is important to make clear to the government representative whether the information that you are providing is first-hand knowledge, something you have heard, or speculation.
-It is good practice to avoid speculation, but if you do speculate, it is important to make sure you let the government representative know that you are speculating. - (3) If you have not already done so, please contact the Compliance Officer, or Committee Designee, and the Executive Director as soon as possible after the interview.
+It is good practice to avoid speculation, but if you do speculate, it is important to make sure you let the government representative know that you are speculating.

+(3) If you have not already done so, please contact the Compliance Officer and the Executive Director as soon as possible after the interview.

-4 Inquiries by Mail.
+4. Inquiries by Mail.

-If you receive a request in the mail from a government representative for documents or a subpoena, immediately provide a copy to the Compliance Officer, or Committee Designee.
-Do not respond to the request until receiving instructions from the Compliance Officer, or Committee Designee.
+If you receive a request in the mail from a government representative for documents or a subpoena, immediately provide a copy to the Compliance Officer.
+Do not respond to the request until receiving instructions from the Compliance Officer.

-5 Post-Investigation.
+5. Post-Investigation.

-- a Communications Regarding an Investigation.
+a.
+Communications Regarding an Investigation.
 Do not discuss an investigation with anyone without first receiving permission from the Compliance Officer or Executive Director.
-All inquiries concerning an investigation, including from any media representative or any other employee, intern, and volunteer, should be referred to the Compliance Officer, or Committee Designee, or Executive Director. - b.
+All inquiries concerning an investigation, including from any media representative or any other employee, intern or volunteer should be referred to the Compliance Officer or Executive Director.

+b.
 Document Preservation.
 Do not alter or destroy documents (whether paper, electronic or email).
-Once Cape Atlantic I.N.K. has notice of an investigation, no Cape Atlantic I.N.K. personnel may alter, throw away or destroy records or other documents. - c.
+Once the Organization has notice of an investigation, no . personnel may alter, throw away or destroy records or other documents.

+c.
 Communications with Counsel.
 Once a government contact is initiated, establish a specific file for communications to and from legal counsel.
 Caption the file and all of your memoranda, notes or other communications with legal counsel with the words "CONFIDENTIAL ATTORNEY-CLIENT PRIVILEGED COMMUNICATION."
 Do not make copies other than a file copy, and do not further distribute any of the confidential communications with legal counsel.
 Distribution may destroy the privilege of confidentiality.